bjmllr/unnatural/README.md

 2. any number representation other than simple decimal integers
 3. whitespace insensitivity (i.e., one space and two spaces can be considered as different)

 Unnatural provides four algorithms, all of which use Ruby's built-in quicksort as the fundamental sort algorithm.
-All four modules provide module methods `.sort` for simply sorting an enumerable, and `.compare` for spaceship-operator-style comparison.
+All four modules provide module methods `.sort` for simply sorting an enumerable, `.sort_by` for a memoized sort according to a block, and `.compare` for spaceship-operator-style comparison.

 ### Unnatural::Fast